TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

 <img width="300" src="./images/image16.png" alg="HPartialOverlap">
 </p>

 Note that these two situations are mutually inclusive.

-We provide our computation steps and some examples below:
+Finally, we provide our computation stepsbelow:

 - For each hard MACRO:
    - For each gridcell it overlaps with: